 Filtration/Flow Rate

-Prefers a moderate flow with good filtration
+Likes a medium flow and good filtration

 Water type